MATH5905 is a honours and postgraduate coursework mathematics course.

 Units of credit: 6

-Prerequisites: MATH2801, MATH2901 or MATH5846 and MATH5856, or admitted to the postgraduate program of the Department of Statistics
+Prerequisites: MATH2801, MATH2901 or MATH5846 and MATH5856, or admitted to the postgraduate program of the School of Mathematics and Statistics

 Excluded: MATH3811, MATH3911